 Following the policy ambition set out by the European Green Deal for the EU to become a climate neutral economy by 2050, transport emissions have to decrease by 90% by that year.
 An uncoordinated introduction of alternative fuels infrastructure policies in the Member States can lead to fragmentation of market action and a lack of security for long-term public and private investment in vehicle and fuel technologies.
 Directive 2014/94/EU on deployment of alternative fuels infrastructure (AFID) was adopted in 2014 to ensure a common framework of measures for the deployment of alternative fuels infrastructure in Member States.

-In the attached document, E.DSO provided recommendations regarding:
+E.DSO provided recommendations regarding:

 • stimulating DSO involvement in locating public charging infrastructures;

 • stimulating “connected” and “smart charging ready” stations;

 • supporting 3-phase charging compared to 1-phase charging;